mitexleo/fediroma/docs/installation/gentoo_en.md

 Optional: If you are using sudo, review your sudo setup to ensure it works for you.
 The `/etc/sudoers` file has a lot of options and examples to help you, and [the Gentoo sudo guide](https://wiki.gentoo.org/wiki/Sudo) has more information.
 Finishing this installation will be somewhat easier if you have a way to sudo from the `pleroma` user, but it might be best to not allow that user to sudo during normal operation, and as such there will be a reminder at the end of this guide to double check if you would like to lock down the `pleroma` user after initial setup.

-**Note**: To execute a single command as the Pleroma system user, use `sudo -Hu pleroma command`.
+**Note**: To execute a single command as the Akkoma system user, use `sudo -Hu pleroma command`.
 You can also switch to a shell by using `sudo -Hu pleroma $SHELL`.
 If you don't have or want `sudo` or would like to use the system as the `pleroma` user for instance maintenance tasks, you can simply use `su - pleroma` to switch to the `pleroma` user.

-* Git clone the PleromaBE repository and make the Pleroma user the owner of the directory:
+* Git clone the AkkomaBE repository and make the Akkoma user the owner of the directory:

 It is highly recommended you use your own fork for the `https://path/to/repo` part below, however if you foolishly decide to forego using your own fork, the primary repo `https://git.pleroma.social/pleroma/pleroma` will work here.